akarimp/Oceanlyz/docs/index.rst

     6_Apply_Diagnostic_Tail.rst
     7_References.rst

-Oceanlyz functions can be used as a standalone command in Matlab/GNU Octave command line or it can be embedded in Matalb/GNU Octave script file (.m file).
+OCEANLYZ functions can be used as a standalone command in Matlab/GNU Octave command line or it can be embedded in Matalb/GNU Octave script file (.m file).
 Here are main Oceanlyz functions:

 .. toctree::
     :maxdepth: 1